 \section{Abstract}

-Existing methods achieve high-quality facial appearance capture under controllable lighting, which increases capture cost and limits usability.
-We propose WildCap, a novel method for high-quality facial appearance capture from a smartphone video recorded in the wild.
-To disentangle high-quality reflectance from complex lighting effects in in-the-wild captures, we propose a novel hybrid inverse rendering framework.
-Specifically, we first apply a data-driven method, i.e., SwitchLight, to convert the captured images into more constrained conditions and then adopt model-based inverse rendering.
+Existing methods achieve high-quality facial albedo capture under controllable lighting, which increases capture cost and limits usability.
+We propose WildCap, a novel method for high-quality facial albedo capture from a smartphone video recorded in the wild.
+To disentangle high-quality albedo from complex lighting effects in in-the-wild captures, we propose a novel hybrid inverse rendering framework.
+We first apply a data-driven method, i.e., SwitchLight, to convert the captured images into more constrained conditions and then adopt model-based inverse rendering.
 However, unavoidable local artifacts in network predictions, such as shadow-baking, are non-physical and thus hinder accurate inverse rendering of lighting and material.
 To address this, we propose a novel texel grid lighting model to explain non-physical effects as clean albedo illuminated by local physical lighting.
-During optimization, we jointly sample a diffusion prior for reflectance maps and optimize the lighting, effectively resolving scale ambiguity between local lights and albedo.
+During optimization, we jointly sample a diffusion prior for the albedo map and optimize the lighting, effectively resolving scale ambiguity between local lights and albedo.
+Other reflectance maps are then predicted from the albedo.
 Our method achieves significantly better results than prior arts in the same capture setup, closing the quality gap between in-the-wild and controllable recordings by a large margin.
-Our code will be released \href{https://yxuhan.github.io/WildCap/index.html}{here}.
+Our code is released \href{https://yxuhan.github.io/WildCap/index.html}{here}.